|Capt. Theopilus Jackson Smith,

 |General Ethan Allen Hitchcock,

 Glen Mary’s namesake

-In 1848, the Mexican War ended, the Gold Rush began, and T. J. Smith built Glen Mary Plantation for his bride Mary Gonder Smith.
+In 1848, the Mexican War ended, the Gold Rush began, and T. J. Smith built Glen Mary for his bride Mary Gonder Smith.

 The agricultural schedule for the census of 1850 shows Glen Mary encompassed 1575 acres, which had grown to 2484 by 1860.
 Scottish for “Mary’s Valley,” the Greek Revival structure was situated atop a hill overlooking a gentle slope that included the country road meanding through the pines from Sparta, Sandersville, and later Linton with Buffalo Creek in the distance.

 Theophilus Jackson Smith was Glen Mary’s architect-builder and first resident.
 He was a successful businessman and a statesman, a Georgia State Representative and Senator and a Hancock County Inferior Court Judge.
 As an early member of the prestigious Planter’s Club, he would have known and been able to implement the many agricultural innovations and efficiencies that were conceived; a basis for his high success in growing cotton.